ERIGrid2/riasc/docs/index.md

 </figure>

 In this case three laboratories are coupled via a distributed Kubernetes cloud.
-RIasC uses K3S as its Kubernetes distribution which is optimized for lighweight deployments on _edge_ devices which run the K3S _agent_ process.
+RIasC uses K3S as its Kubernetes distribution which is optimized for lightweight deployments on _edge_ devices which run the K3S _agent_ process.
 In our case we also refer to the _agent_ nodes as _mobile units (MU)_.
-Each laboratory hosts one or more _mobile units_ which automatically join themself into the cloud.
+Each laboratory hosts one or more _mobile units_ which automatically join them self into the cloud.

 To deploy a mobile unit an existing desktop or server workstation could be used.
 But also more lightweight single board computers like the Raspberry can be used.